sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 | Airspeed | uchar, m/s |
 | Status | uchar |

+Airspeed (vice GPS ground speed in the G-frame) requires iNav 1.7.2 or later, with `PITOT` defined at build time, and a detected pitot sensor.

 The status byte is used as

 | Bit | Usage |